Max-Meldrum/zookeeper/README.txt

 The changes are based on the paper "Flexible Paxos: Quorum intersection revisited"
 Link: https://arxiv.org/pdf/1608.06696.pdf

+The FlexibleZoo branch is based on the 3.5.2 release of ZooKeeper.

 Original README text is found below.

 For the latest information about ZooKeeper, please visit our website at: